A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - When You Choose Integration over Federation On Purpose

-Doctrine 05: Innovation Must Live at the Edge, Not in the Center
+Doctrine 05: Innovation Emerges at the Edge, but the Center Must Protect It

 Doctrine 06: A Two-Lane System Protects Stability and Enables Evolution